JupiterOne/service-workshops/templates/template-hip_pocket.md

 ```
 Code or Query - If a query is used, make sure to provide a RETURN value
 ```
-Explain the results of the query for the reader to understand.
-If `RETURN TREE` is used, include a screenshot explaining what they may see.
+_Explain the results of the query for the reader to understand.
+If `RETURN TREE` is used, include a screenshot explaining what they may see._
+The results in this query show a User's name obtained through their `vendor_user` account

 > Explain a J1 specific concept in the memo.
 Think of these as things the user should know, but are not crucial to completing the task.